 The Internet Governance Forum 2016 (igf2016. mx/) was this year in Guadalajara, Mexico, on December 5-9 2016.
 There were lots of events: preevents, post-events, lots of conferences, workshops, booths, tents, side-meetings, parties.
-Most of the events are recorded as transcripts and videos and here.
+Most of the events are recorded as transcripts and videos \square and here \square .

-The UN Agenda for Sustainable Development (Sustainable Development Goals or SDG (27)) identifies information and communication technologies (ICTs) and the Internet as horizontal enablers for development.
+The UN Agenda for Sustainable Development identifies information and communication technologies (ICTs) and the Internet as horizontal enablers for development.
 Paragraph 9c sets an important goal for the international community: